finnianr/Eiffel-Loop/doc/Contents.md

 **Manual**

-For details on how to use, read the [source documentation notes](http://www.eiffel-loop.com/example/manage-mp3/source/sub-applications/rhythmbox_music_manager_app.html).
+For details on how to use, read the source documentation notes in class [$source RHYTHMBOX_MUSIC_MANAGER_APP].

 **Download**